justmendes/qmk_firmware/keyboards/ergodox_ez/keymaps/mendes/readme.md

 ## Mendes' additions

+You can see the incremental additions through the commit history.
+However, here's the tl;dr:

 - **The symbol layer has arrow keys where the `hjkl` keys are** - I'm a vimmer and I also never felt the need for a numpad style.
 So all the numbers in the symbol layer have been removed and replaced with vim-style navigation arrow keys.
+- **The media keys have been swapped to allow brightness control and more intuitive volument and track control**.
+- **The layer triggers have been updated to the new API and made more accessible.** - Gabriel's version is now deprecated, `KC_FN2` doesn't work anymore.
+- **The left side alt now mimics macOS** - works as LALT instead of ALT SHFT.
+ALT SHFT has been moved to the right side.
+- **DEL now works like in macOS** - in macOS, `fn + BKSP` would send out `DELT`.
+This has been now mimicked by making `fn` the trigger for the symbol layer and setting `DELT` to the same key as `BKSP`.

 **I'm always open to feedback and/or suggestions!**